WahooFitness/slate/source/index.html.md

 ## Workflow

 OAuth2 Uses the following authentication workflow.
 The goal is to obtain an **access_token** for a user that can be used for accessing Wahoo's API on the user's behalf.

+The Wahoo API does allow users to use the PKCE flow for authorization.
+If you would like to use the PKCE flow for your application please go to My Developer Apps -> select edit on your app and then select 'Yes' under the question asking if you would like to use PKCE for your application.
+If you would like to learn more about the PKCE flow please visit their documentation https://www.oauth.com/oauth2-servers/pkce/

 **Step 1.** Send the user to Wahoo in order to login and grant access to your app using the following url: